lulacoding/Onetap-Cloud-Api/README.md

 (you need to provide the X-Api-Id, X-Api-Secret and X-Api-Key to the Object)

 ```
-We call Methods with the `ot` Object
+We call Methods with the `OnetapAPI` Object

 Heres a example of the `GetAllScripts` Function.
 ```js